dhanuvasadi/100-days-ai-engineering/Day-002-Tokens/README.md

 ---
-# embedding
-An embedding is a numerical representation of the meaning of data that allows AI to find semantically similar information instead of relying on exact keyword matches.
-# Today's Reflection

 Today I learned that AI models do not read information the way humans do.
 They process small pieces of text called tokens, and every conversation is limited by a context window.
 This explains why AI engineers need techniques like Retrieval-Augmented Generation (RAG) when building enterprise applications.

+# Context

+Companies cannot send their entire data warehouse to an LLM because it would exceed the model's context window, be expensive, and include a lot of irrelevant information.
+Instead, AI applications retrieve only the relevant data needed to answer a user's question and send that smaller context to the model.
+This approach improves accuracy, reduces cost, and makes responses faster.